someengineering/resoto.com/docs/getting-started/installing-with-pip.md

 Follow [the ArangoDB installation instructions](https://www.arangodb.com/docs/stable/getting-started-installation.html) for your Linux distribution.
 Also read the [Linux Operating System Configuration](https://www.arangodb.com/docs/stable/installation-linux-osconfiguration.html) guide for optimal database performance.

-A copy'paste ready snipped that worked at the time of writing this documentation:
+A copy'paste ready snippet that worked at the time of writing this documentation:

 ```bash
 $ mkdir -p ~/resoto/arangodb ~/resoto/data